 I’ve been trying to find the right words to write this for weeks.
 I’m not so sure I’ve found those words yet, but I’ll try.
 Nearly every day, I hear people say: “I wish ______”, “I hope ______”, “I want ______”, etc. People are quick to think of material things that they want.
 They’re quick to think of things that they want at a specific point in time.
 While I was struggling to write this, I asked my friends to tell me what they would want if they could have absolutely ANYTHING in the entire world.
 I expected to get a ton of responses from people saying they wished they could have infinite money, multiple large houses, expensive cars, etc. I was a bit surprised though.
 I only got a few responses, and nearly everything listed was mentioned with the big picture in mind.
-The responses were the things I was hoping to get for a response.
+The responses were the things I was hoping to get for responses.

 I have given this a lot of thought over a lengthy period of time.
 Here is my list.
 Here is what I want in life: